 32. Tiger Leg Tattoo

 Leg tattoos are one of the most popular placements because of their versatility.
-These pieces can be easily shown off or covered up, and you can see them every day.
+These pieces can be easily shown off or covered up, and you can see them daily.
 The leg also provides enough space to allow for a large, detailed design, which will not limit you in terms of creativity.
 Other pros of the location include that it is low on the tattoo pain chart scale due to the thick skin, muscles, and fat.
 Men and women are drawn to leg tattoos because they can highlight muscle definition with the right design and shading.

 33. Tiger Lily Tattoo

 The tiger is a beautiful animal that is associated with power and independence.
-There are many ways to design your piece, and your chosen imagery or the style you opt for can alter the meaning slightly.
+There are many ways to design your piece, and your chosen imagery or style can alter the meaning slightly.
 Opting to add floral images can soften your work, and there are many different plants to choose from.
 Or maybe your ink is not of a tiger at all but the beautiful tiger lily.
 This flower, native to Japan, China, Korea, and parts of Russia, is associated with confidence, compassion, and nobility and is an excellent choice for someone who values these things.
 Its striking colors also make for a colorful and pretty inking.

 34. Tiger Line Tattoo